openstack-infra/system-config/doc/source/zuulv3.rst

 The Zuul Executors are a horizontally scalable set of servers named ze*.openstack.org.
-They perform git merging operations for the scheduler and execute Ansible playboks to actually run jobs.
+They perform git merging operations for the scheduler and execute Ansible playbooks to actually run jobs.

 Our jobs are configured to upload as much information as possible along with their logs, but if there is an error which can not be diagnosed in that